roger7904/Flutter_Volunteer_Integration/README.md

 ## Goal of this APP

-Integrates the volunteer organization on one platform, making users not only receive the activities in real-time but also getting more comprehensive information.
+Integrates the volunteer organization on one platform, making users not only receive the activities in real-time but also get more comprehensive information.

 ## UI progress rate